 The old Scottish breeds of Galloway and Highland form the backbone of the breeding cow herd and are valued for their easy-keeping natures and winter -proof coat qualities.
-Beef produced by this farm is born of this exclusive cow herd which grazes outdoors pretty much year-round.
-All calves born are of minimum 50% Shorthorn breeding as a consequence of using purebred Shorthorn bulls.
-Shorthorn hybrids mature faster and with higher degree of fat marbling.
+Galloway Shorthorn beef crosses produced by this farm are born of this exclusive grass-based cow herd .
+All calves are of minimum 50% Shorthorn breeding as a consequence of using purebred Shorthorn bulls.
+Shorthorn crosses mature within 24 -30 months of age and with higher degree of fat marbling.

-The cow herd grazes standing sorghum sudan over winter and transitions to grass/legume pasture for the calving season.
+The cow herd consumes local meadow hay round bales over winter and transitions to grass/legume pasture for the calving season.
 Calves are born outside on grass beginning in May and stay with mothers until late fall when they are weaned and started on hay.

-Finishing one- to two- year old cattle are wintered on a combination of grass hay and oat/rye/millet silage harvested in green-leaf stage while seed heads are still immature.
+Finishing one- to two- year old cattle are wintered on a combination of grass hay and forage annual silage harvested in green-leaf stage while seed heads are still immature.
 They graze grass/legume pasture exclusively for at least 3 months prior to harvesting for beef.
-No grain or corn silage is fed.
+No grain, soy or corn silage is fed.